What is e-tendering?

 - Find tender opportunity

 - Submit an expression of interest (EOI)

 - Complete and submit a PQQ (pre qualification questionnaire)

-- Complete and submit a tender
+- Complete and submit an e tender

 - Download all relevant bid and tender documents